josdejong/csv42/benchmark/README.md

 ## Remarks

-1. Doing benchmarks right is hard.
-Please let me know if you see a flaw in the benchmarks, or if you see ways to configure the libraries better, so we can see them shine.
+The benchmark tries to test realistic, real-world scenarios.
+Considerations are the following:

+- I opted to not try to tweak configuration for individual libraries but go with the “standard” way of using them, since that is how they will normally be used.
+- Since nested JSON data is so common in JSON data structures, the benchmark tests with two different data sets: one with flat JSON data, and one with nested JSON data.
+Not all CSV libraries do support flattening nested JSON objects though.
+To make the libraries work with nested data, the data is flattened using the library [flat](https://github.com/hughsk/flat).
+The use of flat is denoted with a `(+flat)` suffix in the benchmark results.
+Note that flattening is only applied in the nested JSON benchmarks and NOT in the tests with flat JSON data.
-2. The performance depends of course on what kind of data a single row contains and how much.
-This benchmark generates test data that contains a bit of everything: string, numbers, strings that need escaping.
+- The performance depends of course on what kind of data a single row contains and how much.
+This benchmark generates test data that contains a bit of everything: string, numbers, and strings that need escaping.
 And in the case of nested data: a nested object and nested array.
-3. Support for nested JSON data was an important goal when developing `csv42`.
-Not all libraries do support flattening nested JSON objects though.
-This is why the benchmark is tested with two different kinds of data: flat and nested.
-To make the libraries work with nested data, the data is flattened using the library `flat`.
-The use of `flat` is denoted with a `(+flat)` suffix in the name of the library.
-Note that flattening is only applied in the nested JSON benchmarks "nestedToCsv" and "nestedFromCsv", and NOT in the tests "flatToCsv" and "flatFromCsv".
-From what I've seen, the "flat" step adds something like 20% to the parsing/formatting duration: significant, but not the largest part of the work.
-4. The CSV libraries have different defaults when parsing values.
-Some just leave all values a string, which is fastest.
-Others parse numeric values into a `number`.
-In these benchmarks, numeric values are being parsed into numbers, since that is what you mostly need in real-world.
+- The CSV libraries have different defaults when parsing values.
+Some just leave all values a string, which is fast (nothing needs to be parsed).
+Most parse for example numeric values into a number, which is most useful in real-world scenarios.
+In the benchmarks, numeric values are being parsed into numbers.
+- In the benchmark, we want to see the performance for both small and large amounts of data.
+Therefore, the benchmark runs tests for various numbers of rows.

-## Conclusion
+## Conclusions

+Looking at the benchmark results, we can observe the following:

-The `csv42` does do really well.
-It is faster than the CSV libraries that are popular right now, sometimes by a big margin.
-It is only outpaced in a few cases where the document is small, and we have a flat JSON document.
-The libraries `json2csv` and `papaparse` do very well too in many of the tests, though when converting JSON to CSV, they are slower for larger documents.
+- The `csv42` does really well.
+It is faster than the popular CSV libraries, sometimes by a big margin.
+It is only outpaced in one case by `json2csv` when converting a small, flat JSON document.
+The libraries `json2csv` and `papaparse` do very well too in many of the tests, though their performance drops quite a bit for larger documents when converting JSON to CSV.

-The biggest gaps can be seen when working with nested JSON data.
-Many libraries do not support flattening nested JSON data, and thus are not designed with this in mind.
-That may clarify the big differences.
-Also, some libraries do not support parsing CSV values into numbers for example.
-My real-world experience is that JSON data models more often than not contain nesting and numeric values, so I think these are essential features to have and test with if you want to mimic real-world situations as well as possible, and offer a batteries included API for a CSV library.
-But the needs can vary widely of course, hence the large amount of CSV libraries out there, each with a different approach.
+- Most CSV libraries seem optimized mostly to convert small JSON documents to CSV.
+There is much room for improvement converting CSV to JSON, and processing large amounts of data.
+- Except for `csv42`, none of the libraries does perform well with nested data.
+Most libraries do not support flattening nested JSON data, and thus are not designed with this in mind.
+The separate conversion step to flatten nested data is an expensive one.
+- It is important to keep in mind that this benchmark only looks at the performance.
+Besides performance, there are more reasons to consider a library: size, features, support, and more.

 ## Results